 International actors are bound by certain rules and principles in their interactions with one another.
 This course focuses on the creation, enforcement, and political implications of these rules and principles, collectively referred to as international law.
 As we'll see, international law can be messy and complicated; but it's also one of the most interesting and rewarding subjects to study.
 During the semester we'll look at what comprises international law and how it works, covering topics that include the nature of international law, tensions between law and sovereignty, and questions of legitimacy, relevance, and justice.
 We'll also examine specific legal cases, practical applications of international law, and a range of issue-areas including human rights law, humanitarian law, international criminal law, environmental law, the use of force, and management of the global economy.

-You'll be held accountable for all the information contained in this syllabus and attendant pages on this class website (including Moodle).
-I may modify the syllabus as the semester progresses, but I'll consult you before making any changes that could affect your grade and let you know about any notable revisions.
+I'll hold you accountable for all the information contained in this syllabus, so be sure to let me know if something isn't clear.
+I reserve the right to modify the syllabus as the semester progresses, but I'll consult you before making any changes that could affect your grade and announce any notable revisions in class.

-Your course grade will be determined by the number of points you accrue during the semester:
+Your course grade will be determined by the number of points you accrue during the semester, as follows:

 470-500 = A